davidledwards/ped/README.md

 - `$HOME/.ped/pedrc`
 - `$HOME/.config/ped/pedrc`

-Alternatively, a configuration file can be specified on the command line using the `--config` option.
+Alternatively, a configuration file can be specified on the command line using the `--config` (or `-C`) option.

 ```shell
 ped --config ~/alt/.pedrc README.md